-WHAT did the Russian Empire between 1905 and 1915?
-Thanks to these images and more from the work of Sergei Mikhailovich Prokudin-Gorskii Collection, we get some idea.
-Prokudin-Gorskii (1863-1944) set out to record the landscape and its people in colour:
+What did the Russian Empire look like between 1905 and 1915?
+Thanks the Sergei Mikhailovich Prokudin-Gorskii Collection, we get some idea.
+Prokudin-Gorskii (1863-1944) set out to record the empire’s landscape and its people in color:

 [Isfandiyar, Khan of the Russian protectorate of Khorezm(Khiva), full-length portrait in uniform, seated on chair, outdoors]

 Some articles from the Staritsa Monastery sacristy: Saint Dionysius’ mitre, Saint Dionysius’ censer and cross.
 Patriarch Iov’s cross

 Armenian women (Catholics) in customary dress.

 Peasant woman breaking flax.
 Perm Province

 Austrian prisoners of war near a barrack, [near Kiappeselga]

 On the handcar outside Petrozavodsk on the Murmansk railway

 Woodcutters on the Svir River.